 Computers and desk space cannot be "claimed".
 These spaces should be available to all adjunct faculty.
+To request a key to an adjunct office, please contact Ryan Pierson in Room 1013 or rpierson@capitalcc.edu.

 A staff/faculty lounge is located on the fourth floor in Room 404.
 A refrigerator and microwave are available.
 It is the responsibility of staff and faculty to clean up after themselves.